kwabenayeboah1/TfL-Data-Analysis/README.md

 - #### Road Maintenance & Infrastructure Upgrades
 The government could analyze the correlation between accident locations and road conditions (e.g., potholes, poor visibility) to prioritize repairs.

+## License
+This project is open-source under the MIT License.